data-apis/governance/consortium_governance.md

 Membership in the Consortium can be gained by invitation from the existing membership body.
 Members can represent:

-- A relevant open source project, that falls under the scope of a Consortium API standard (existing or being developed).
+- A relevant open source project that falls under the scope of a Consortium API standard (existing or being developed).
 Currently this includes array/tensor and dataframe libraries.
-What "relevant" means is hard to quantify in a metric, this will be decided upon by the existing Members.
+What "relevant" means is hard to quantify in a metric; this will be decided upon by the existing Members.
 - A Consortium Sponsor (see next section).

 The initial set of Members has been put together with the following approach: